 Students on other programs, including W&M exchange and assited enrollment and those through study abroad providers are generally eligible to receive transfer credit for their courses abroad provided the criteria below is met.
 Transfer credit will be awarded, grades will appear as a "T" on transcripts, and will not be calculated into one's GPA.
 Students must seek pre- or post-approval for all of these courses.
 The form for course approval can be found here.

-Programs not listed in the directory may require additional evaluation of transfer credit eligibility during the application process.
-Before applying for a program NOT listed in the directory please send detailed program information, including the website to Theresa Johansson (firstname.lastname@example.org) in the Global Education Office.
-She will forward the information to the Registrar's Office to review for eligibility for transfer credit.
+Programs not listed in the directory require additional evaluation of transfer credit eligibility during the application process.
+Before applying for a program NOT listed in the directory please complete these Study Abroad Program Eligibility instructions.

 In order to receive credit for courses taken abroad, students must: